rethinkdb/rethinkdb/NOTES.md

   * Improved the performance of sending responses (#3744)
   * Immediately send back an empty first batch when the result is a changefeed (#3852)
   * Simplified the `multi_throttling` infrastructure (#4021)
-  * The server now reports incantation errors to client drivers earlier (#4011)
+  * The server now reports handshake errors to client drivers earlier (#4011)
   * Set `TCP_NODELAY` in the Python and Ruby driver to avoid delays in combination with `noreply` (#3998)
 * Web UI
   * Added a configurable limit for the results per page in the Data Explorer (#3910)